AbstractMenus/Docs/start/faq.rst

 Can I save some state somewhere to use it inside menus?
 -------------------------------------------------------

 Yes.
 AbstractMenus has variables system for this.
-You can :ref:`create, edit and delete <action-setvar>` them.
+You can :ref:`create, edit and delete <action-var-glob-set>` them.
 To display them, AbstarctMenus has special :ref:`placeholders <vars-access>`.